Utah Deaf History and Culture

 Author's Note

 I would like to thank Amanda Toole Wolfe for designing the wonderful Phoenix mascot for the Elizabeth DeLong School of the Deaf.
 As a proud parent of two adult Deaf children, Joshua and Danielle, who have since graduated from the Utah School for the Deaf, I only learned about this beautiful creation when I stumbled upon Amanda's post on Facebook in 2024.
-Seeing the Phoenix mascot was a delightful surprise, especially since it was created in 2022!
+It was a delightful surprise to see the Phoenix mascot, especially considering its creation in 2022!

 I contacted Amanda to learn more about the design process and the inspiration behind her choice of the Phoenix.
 She kindly shared all that information with me.
 The mascot is a fantastic addition to the school's history website, and I can't thank you enough, Amanda!
 Your work truly makes a difference.